 How will this affect my business?

-This means Microsoft is ending its support for Windows Server 2008 on July 9th, 2019.
-Even though it will continue to function, Microsoft will no longer release security updates.
+This means Microsoft is ending its support for Windows Server 2008 on January 14, 2020.
+For Microsoft SQL Server 2008 the end-of-support date is even earlier, on July 9, 2019.
+Even though both server solutions will continue to function, Microsoft will no longer release security updates.
 If you want to know the consequences specifically for your business, you should speak to your IT department.
 But one thing is certain: without regular updates, your business has an increasing chance of being exposed to security attacks.
 Then there’s the possibility of failing to comply with regulations like GDPR, and the ever-increasing chance of your IT simply failing to function.
 While this might sound like a business challenge to be very concerned about, there are, happily, many pluses.

 So, what are the upsides?